 Image credits: zillow.com

 The Marina City Towers in Chicago, Illinois, are a prime example of the Art Deco architectural style.
-The towers were designed by the famous architect Bertrand Goldberg and were completed in 1964.
+The famous architect Bertrand Goldberg designed the towers, which were completed in 1964.

-The towers also feature materials such as concrete and steel, which are typical of the Art Deco style and were used to create a sense of modernity and industrial strength.
-The buildings’ exteriors are finished with painted brick, glass, and aluminum.
+The towers also contain concrete and steel, which are components of the Art Deco movement that make it look modern and industrial.
+The buildings are clad on the exterior with painted brick, glass, and aluminum.

 10. The Rockefeller Center